nurmuhammad0126/prism_router/README.md

 MaterialApp.router(routerConfig: router);
 ```

-> **Heads up:** pass any data you’ll need to rebuild a page through the `arguments` parameter of `ElixirPage`.
+> **Heads up:** pass any data you’ll need to rebuild a page through the `arguments` parameter of `PrismPage`.
 Those arguments are what get serialized between refreshes.

 ### Contributing